zense/IIITB-StudentKit/docs/clubs.md

 ## Enigma (Robotics Club)

-Enigma was founded last year.
+Enigma, the robotics club, was founded last year.
 The club is mentored by senior faculty of the college.
-Here we hold workshops on various boards and technologies and work on exciting projects together.
-The objective of this club is to kickstart a robotics culture .Two dream projects have been planned.
-Solar Automatic Tiller and Fire-Fighting assisting drone.
+Here we hold workshops on various technologies like different microprocessors and work on exciting projects like maze solver and line follower together.
+The objective of this club is to develop awareness and interest in robotics and AI.
+Members are working on two long term projects- solar automated tiller and fire fighting assisting drone.
 These projects are funded and mentored by the college.
-The work will begin this academic year.

 ## Zense